 Can I Get Fired?

-Federal labor laws prohibits employers from retaliating against employees who exercise their legal rights.
+Federal labor law prohibits employers from retaliating against employees who exercise their legal rights.

-Attorneys working with ClassAction.org are investigating the pay practices of public and school transportation companies across the country.
+Attorneys are investigating the pay practices of public and school transportation companies across the country.

 They have reason to believe that some companies may not be paying their bus drivers for pre- and post-shift work – a practice they believe violates federal labor law.
 To help with their investigation, they’re asking to speak with any bus driver who was not paid for safety checks and other tasks performed before or after their shifts began.